iloncka-ds/culicidaelab/README.md

 - **Extensible Provider System**: Seamlessly connect to data sources.
 A `HuggingFaceProvider` is built-in, with an easy-to-implement interface for adding more providers.
 - **Powerful Visualization**: Instantly visualize model outputs with built-in, configurable methods for drawing bounding boxes, classification labels, and segmentation masks.

+## Practical Applications

+`CulicidaeLab` is more than just a set of models; it's a powerful engine for building real-world solutions.
+Here are some of the ways it can be applied:

+- **Automation in Scientific Laboratories:**

+  - **Bulk Data Processing:** Automatically analyze thousands of images from camera traps or microscopes to assess mosquito populations without manual intervention.
+  - **Reproducible Research:** Standardize the data analysis process, allowing other scientists to easily reproduce and verify research results published using the library.
+- **Integration into Governmental and Commercial Systems:**

+  - **Epidemiological Surveillance:** Use the library as the core "engine" for national or regional monitoring systems to track vector-borne disease risks.
+  - **Custom Solution Development:** Rapidly prototype and create specialized software products for pest control services, agro-industrial companies, or environmental organizations.
+- **Advanced Analytics and Data Science:**

+  - **Geospatial Analysis:** Write scripts to build disease vector distribution maps by processing geotagged images.
+  - **Predictive Modeling:** Use the library's outputs as features for larger models that forecast disease outbreaks based on vector presence and density.

 ## Requirements

 ### Hardware Requirements